Pleasure (2021 film)

-Pleasure is a 2021 erotic drama film written and directed by Ninja Thyberg in her feature directorial debut.
+Pleasure is a 2021 drama film written and directed by Ninja Thyberg in her feature directorial debut.
 The film is based on Thyberg's 2013 short of the same name, and is about a young woman from a small Swedish town who moves to Los Angeles to become a porn star.
 It stars Sofia Kappel, Revika Anne Reustle, Evelyn Claire, Chris Cock, Dana DeArmond and Kendra Spade.

 Pleasure was selected for the 2020 Cannes Film Festival before premiering at the 2021 Sundance Film Festival on 1 February 2021 in the World Cinema Dramatic Competition section.

 Plot

-19-year-old Linnéa, working under the stage name "Bella Cherry", is a naive, confident girl from a small town in Sweden who travels to Los Angeles in the hopes of becoming the next big porn star.
-Under the guidance of her manager, she begins to navigate the challenging world of the porn industry and is determined to land more significant roles and video views by pushing herself to ignore personal boundaries and limits.
-Bella shares a house with a group of other young actresses attempting to become famous, and though she is standoffish and private at first, she eventually bonds with one of her housemates, Joy, who supports her and helps Bella build her brand.
+19-year-old Linnéa, working under the stage name "Bella Cherry", is a girl from a small town in Sweden who travels to Los Angeles in the hopes of becoming a famous porn star.
+Under the guidance of her manager, she begins to navigate the challenging world of the porn industry, determined to achieve more significant roles and video views by pushing herself beyond personal boundaries and limits.
+Bella shares a house with a group of other young aspiring actresses, and though she is standoffish and private at first, she eventually bonds with one of her housemates, Joy, who supports Bella and helps her build her brand.
 At a party, the girls spot Mark Spiegler, one of the most successful and demanding agents in the porn industry; he is joined by Ava, one of the biggest names in the local porn scene.
-Bella attempts to start a conversation with Ava, who ignores her.
-Joy tries to flirt with a famous male actor, Caesar, but when he cruelly rejects her, she retaliates by pushing him into the pool.
+Bella starts a conversation with Ava, but does not get past pleasantries.
+Joy tries to flirt with a famous male actor, Caesar, but when he rejects her, she retaliates by pushing him into the pool.

 Bella works on several shoots, including a BDSM scene with a female director who encourages Bella in positive, healthy ways, enforcing safety and consent on the set.
-However, Bella is determined to push herself further, and she requests hardcore scenes from her manager.
+However, Bella, determined to push herself further, requests hardcore scenes from her manager.
 While filming a rape scene with two male actors, she becomes overwhelmed and breaks down, repeatedly interrupting filming.
-Initially, her co-stars and the director seem encouraging, but they quickly grow hostile and dismissive when she struggles to finish the scene.
+Her co-stars and the director are initially supportive, but they quickly grow hostile and impatient when she struggles to finish the scene.
 Bella reluctantly agrees to complete the shoot and later confronts her manager, who reminds her that she requested harder material.
 Upset, Bella fires him as her manager.